decentology/hyperverse-docs/docs/basics/about.md

 ## Table of contents

 The Hyperverse is an open, decentralized, blockchain-agnostic marketplace for composable smart contracts.
-Open source developers from every continent use npm to share and borrow packages, and many organizations use the Hyperverse to manage private development as well.
+Open source developers from every continent use Hyperverse to share and borrow smart modules, and many organizations use the Hyperverse to manage private development as well.

 The Hyperverse consists of three distinct components: